“Who are you? Who Who? Who Who?” –Pete Townshend of The Who.

 The lies we tell ourselves may be unconscious measures employed to stave off the depression that we might fall into if we allowed the protons and neutrons of our reality to overwhelm us.
 The unconscious measures we use can be interpretations of misdeeds that we employ to maintain the idea that we are good people regardless what we’ve done.

 Among the most pervasive electrons we have floating around in our orbital region is the one that holds the beliefs we have in our own potential.
 There’s nothing wrong with believing we have potential, of course, until that belief supersedes our desire to do anything about it.
-For some, the belief in their potential is the reason they wake up in the morning with a smile, ready to greet a new day, but acting on that belief might result in failure and a comprehensive diminishment of one’s belief in themselves.
+For some, the belief in their potential is the reason they wake up in the morning with a smile, ready to greet a new day, but acting on that belief might reveal them as less talented or capable of achieving their dreams.
+It can also result in a feeling of failure and comprehensive affect of one’s belief in themselves.
 Acting on that belief may also reveal to others that we’re not as capable as we once thought.
-To thwart that we enjoy reveling in the mythology we’ve created for ourselves.
+To thwart that we revel in our mythology.

 Most of us are honest with whom we are, but we do cheat.
 When we go out on a first date, or a business luncheon, we may tip a service industry worker a little more than we would have if we were alone.
 It’s a white lie, that doesn’t harm anyone, and it may bolster our perception, but is it possible that we’re making an investment in our mythology for others to see, and if we do it often enough, it becomes true on a certain level.
 If we lay that tip on the table, to paraphrase Babe Ruth, it ain’t lying.
 We done it.
 It’s only a lie, if we don’t believe it.
 If we believe it, it can be an investment in our mythology.